WuDok/kailasa-netflify/_posts/how-this-site-was-made/2020-01-03-how-this-site-was-made.md

 $ jekyll s # run jekyll server
 ```

-Now, jekyll is running on your local machine, open your browser and go to `localhost:4000` is default address from jekyll, press <kbd>CTRL</kbd> + <kbd>C</kbd> to stop the jekyll server.
+Now that jekyll is running on your local machine, open your browser and go to `localhost:4000`, the default address from jekyll.
+Press <kbd>CTRL</kbd> + <kbd>C</kbd> to stop the jekyll server.

 #### Adding remote repository